mtrebi/Rasterizer/README.md

 These are just some samples.

-It all began here with the first renderr:
+It all began here with the first render:

 <p align="center">  <img src="https://github.com/mtrebi/Rasterizer/blob/master/docs/images/gallery/first_render.PNG"> </p>